denisidoro/docoptsh/README.md

-### Docoptsh
+## Docoptsh

-A command-line argument parser written in pure Bash, for Android devices running [Termux](https://termux.com/), [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or [minimal Docker containers](https://hub.docker.com/_/alpine/).
+A command-line argument parser written in pure Bash, for  size-constrained systems, such as Android devices running [Termux](https://termux.com/), Windows as a secondary OS using the [Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or [minimal Docker containers](https://hub.docker.com/_/alpine/).

 It implements a subset of the [docopt](http://docopt.org/) language, which should be enough for most scripting needs.